 Distribution centers and warehouse businesses are sensitive to operation down-time.
-Any time-consuming repairs can significantly influence warehouse operation and result in reduced operability, which ultimately influences customers and decreases turnover.
-Therefore, regular inspections are crucial to prevent costly repairs.
-However, such regular inspections using traditional methods such as rope access or scaffolding are costly, time-consuming, and cause operation restrictions.
+Any time-consuming repairs can significantly influence warehouse operation and result in reduced operation which ultimately influences customers and decreases revenue.
+Therefore, regular inspections are crucial to prevent failure of critical infrastructure.

+A collision tolerant frame can be mounted if necessary.
 The entire trajectory of the inspection can be recorded with a focus on the potentially most problematic parts, such as AC pipelines and their joints, carrier beams, etc. Additionally, barcode / QR code detection can be added to the software.

 System functionalities have been proven in real conditions.
 The platform can be used for warehouse inspections, as well as for inspection of industrial halls.
 Operators can benefit from inspection saving costs and improving safety for large retail operations.

 The solution is scalable.
 Removing or adding a sensor can be done easily with just a tiny change in software configuration.